 OUR SERVICES

-Hibbing Public Utilities provides electricity and electrical services to the City of Hibbing and surrounding areas.
+Hibbing Public Utilities provides electricity and electrical services to the City of Hibbing.

 • When drying clothes, dry only full loads.
 Dry loads one after another to take advantage of heat buildup.
 Clean the lint screen before and after each load.

 • Turn off lights when not in use.
 Keep lights clean.
-Replace your most used incandescent with compact florescent bulbs.
-They use up to 75% less energy.
+Replace your incandescent and fluorescent with LED bulbs.
+LED’s use much less energy and can last up to 25,000 hours.

 • When washing clothes, use cold water when you can.
 Wash only full loads and select the correct water level for the load size.